 Author Credentials

 Greetings!
 And Welcome!
-What is the story behind my 40 years of work on the languages of human character and human virtue (1984-2024)?
-And how can you, your family and society greatly benefit from mastering the content of the three books that have come from my work?
+What is the story behind my 40+ years of work on the languages of human character and human virtue (1984-2025)?
+And how can you, your family and society greatly benefit from mastering the content of the publications that have come from my work?

-That being said, you may be wondering about my expertise.
-You may want to know what my qualifications are to undertake such a work.
-So I have provided the following brief summary of my credentials.
+That said, you may wonder about my expertise.
+You may want to know what my qualifications were to undertake such a work.
+So I have provided the following summary of my credentials.
 Like many of you, my ongoing preparations continue to help me in my unfolding work.

 ● ARTICLES